TurBoss/sam11/README.md

 ## Installation

-If you wish to use this as tested without defining a new board, you will need an Adafruit Grand Central M4, microSD card, and USB cable.
+If you wish to use this as tested without defining a new board, you will need an Adafruit Grand Central M4, microSD card, and USB cable; alternativley a Teensy 4.1 board will work.

 Put the .dsk images from the OS Images folder onto the root of your SD card, without renaming.
 Plug the board into your computer, and using the arduino IDE (or compatible, e.g. vscode) compile and upload the sam11.ino file.
 This should automatically include all the cpp files and headers necessary.